BobFrankston/lzlan/README.md

 LIFX LAN Interface
 ===============

+**This is a work-in-progress** with only limited support considered it as-is and not fully tested.

-This is based on  [node-lifx-lan link] https://www.npmjs.com/package/node-lifx-lan.
-The major changes have been in converting to TypeScript and async and relying on the compile time typechecks more than runtime checking.
+This is based on  [node-lifx-lan] https://www.npmjs.com/package/node-lifx-lan.
+The major changes has been in converting to TypeScript and async and relying on the compile time type checks rather than runtime checks.

-See [link]https://www.npmjs.com/package/node-lifx-lan for the existing documentat

-## Variations

-* Use of typescript.
+See https://www.npmjs.com/package/node-lifx-lan for the existing documentation.
+You can use intellisense in Visual Studio Code to see the parameters.
+Support for groups and filtering has been removed since they don't provide any advantages for the LAN API

+## Moving from JavaScript promises to TypeScript and async

 Thus

 ```JavaScript
 // Create a LifxLan object